- Why you may want to read this article

 Compared to OAuth implementation we have added few things:

-• We are checking prompt=login parameter, which will require Resource Owner to relogin (authentication).
+parameter, which will require Resource Owner to relogin (authentication).
 This parameter should be used if Resource Owner is authenticated but Client wants it to be reauthenticated.
-In our case Resource Owner’s consent will be dropped as well.
+In our case Resource Owner’s consent will be dropped as well. - We are checking

 By default in our Authorization Server, Resouce Owner MUST be authenticated and MUST grant access to the Client to allow it (the Client) to use Resource Owner’s data.
 However, we support relogin and reconsent behavior.